EHRI/ehri-search-tools/solr-config/README.md

 **IMPORTANT**: At present the test data is not under SCM in this project (for various reasons.)
 For the tests to run the test data should be in Solr JSON format in `src/test/resources/searchdata.json`.

+**ALSO IMPORTANT**: This SKOS expansion branch relies on an unmanaged copy of lucene-skos-0.4.5.jar to be placed in the `lib/` directory of this module.